 In general, a client application is a program that runs on a workstation or a PC on a network.
 To the GLS feature, a client application can be either an IBM Informix SQL API product (such as IBM Informix ESQL/C) or an Informix database server utility (such as DB-Access, dbexport, or onmode).
-These IBM Informix client applications provide support for the GLS feature:
+These IBM Informix client applications support GLS:

-- The DB-Access utility, which is provided with Informix database servers, allows user-specifiable database objects such as tables, columns, views, statements, cursors, and SPL routines to include non-ASCII characters and to be sorted according to localized collation rules.
-For more information on identifiers, see "Non-ASCII Characters in Identifiers" on page 3-5.
-For general information about DB-Access, refer to the IBM Informix DB-Access User's Guide. - The SQL APIs allow host and indicator variable names as well as names of user-specifiable database objects such as tables, columns, views, statements, cursors, and SPL routines to include non-ASCII characters.
-For more information, see Chapter 5, "General SQL API Features."
+• The DB-Access utility, which is provided with Informix database servers, allows user-specifiable database objects such as tables, columns, views, statements, cursors, and SPL routines to include non-ASCII characters and to be sorted according to localized collation rules.
+For more information on identifiers, see "Non-ASCII Characters in Identifiers" on page 3-3.
+For general information about DB-Access, refer to the IBM Informix DB-Access User's Guide.

-- Database server utilities such as dbexport or onmode allow many command-line arguments to include non-ASCII characters.
-For more information, see Chapter 4, "Database Server Features." - GLS is also a feature of IBM Informix Dynamic 4GL (Version 3.0 and higher), IBM Informix 4GL (Version 7.2 and higher), and IBM Informix SQL (Version 7.2 and higher).
+- The SQL APIs allow host and indicator variable names as well as names of user-specifiable database objects such as tables, columns, views, statements, cursors, and SPL routines to include non-ASCII characters.
+For more information, see Chapter 5, "General SQL API Features (ESQL/C)," on page 5-1. - Database server utilities such as dbexport or onmode allow many command-line arguments to include non-ASCII characters.
+For more information, see Chapter 4, "Database Server Features," on page 4-1. - GLS is also a feature of IBM Informix Dynamic 4GL (Version 3.0 and higher), IBM Informix 4GL (Version 7.2 and higher), and IBM Informix SQL (Version 7.2 and higher).
 For details of GLS implementation, refer to the documentation of these IBM Informix products.